nixterrimus/navToy/README.md

 Pros:
 - Install everywhere- because it's pure JS it can be installed in Expo apps, Expo snacks, or other constrained environments
 - Theoretically can be used on the web (but according to React Native Radio interivew it's not currently used or maintained by anyone)
+- Embraces the "everything is a component, nothing is special" react model

 Cons:
 - Pure JS means that gestures are never going to feel quite right